 - Rank among the top 401(k) funds: #7

 Vanguard Primecap was closed to all investors long ago, but if it's offered in your 401(k) plan, you can still put away up to $25,000 a year.
 Consider yourself lucky.
-Vanguard Primecap is a superb fund run by five of the best stock-pickers in the country.
+Primecap is one of the best Vanguard funds offered in 401(k) plans, and it's run by five of the best stock-pickers in the country.

 The managers – Theo Kolokotrones, Joel Fried, Alfred Mordecai, M. Mohsin Ansari and James Marchetti – work independently managing their own slice of the fund's assets.
 But they each aim to invest in growing companies that trade at bargain prices.
 In particular, they look for a catalyst – a new product, new executives at the helm or a restructuring – that they think will push a stock price higher over the next three to five years.

 Once they buy a stock, they tend to hang on.
-The fund's 6% turnover ratio is a fraction of the 55% to 87% turnover of typical U.S. stock funds that invest in large companies.
+The fund's 5% turnover ratio is a fraction of the typical 69% turnover of its peers, funds that invest in large, growing companies.

 "Because the Primecap team is buying stocks facing near-term uncertainty, it often takes time for their ideas to work out," says Dan Wiener, editor of The Independent Adviser for Vanguard Investors.
 "But in contrast to many other growth managers, the Primecap team is willing to wait, and on average holds onto a stock for a decade."

 VPMCX's record isn't blemish-free, of course.
-Despite a 10-year annualized record that beats the S&P 500, Vanguard Primecap has lagged the index in five of the past 10 full calendar years, most recently in 2020.
-A sizable helping of airlines stocks – including Southwest Airlines (LUV), United Airlines (UAL) and American Airlines (AAL) – hurt the fund when the economy shut down for COVID-19.
+Though its 10-year annualized record keeps pace with the S&P 500, Vanguard Primecap has lagged the index in five of the past 10 full calendar years, most recently in 2020.
+A sizable helping of airline stocks – including Southwest Airlines (LUV), United Airlines (UAL) and American Airlines (AAL) – hurt the fund when the economy shut down for COVID-19.

-But over the long haul, Vanguard Primecap shareholders have gotten a lot richer.
-A $10,000 investment 20 years ago in VPMCX would be worth nearly $80,000 today; a similar investment in Vanguard 500 Index fund would be worth $55,000.
-And that doesn't include any regular monthly 401(k) contributions you might make.
+But over the long haul, Primecap has been one of the best Vanguard funds you could hold.
+Shareholders are certainly richer.
+A $10,000 investment 20 years ago in VPMCX would be worth more than $81,000 today; a similar investment in Vanguard 500 Index fund would be worth $58,000.
+And that assumes a lump-sum investment at the start.
+It doesn't include any regular monthly 401(k) contributions you might make.